 Are Aussies a big bunch of dobbers?
 When it comes to potential welfare fraud, it seems the answer is a resounding yes.

-- Over the past year, Centrelink have received almost 110,000 tip-offs about potential welfare cheats.
+- Over the past year, Centrelink have received more than 100,000 tip-offs about potential welfare cheats.

-- But while Centrelink have identified these debts, the battle is now about getting them repaid.
+- But while Centrelink have identified these debts, the real issue is about getting the money repaid.

 National welfare bill is as high as ever